nathanwallh/Cloudroid/How-to.md

 ##How-to
+First, make sure that you have installed pyftpdlib using pip3-python.

 To join a network and start sharing files:<br>
 1. Add IP addresses of servers in the network to the file **PEERS.txt**: <br>
 <br>